Moody’s downgrades Australian banks’ credit ratings, Big Four share prices fall

 Leading global ratings agency Moody’s has last night downgraded the credit rating of 12 Australian banks including the Big Four: ANZ, CBA, NAB and Westpac.

-In addition to the Big Four, Moody’s also downgraded the rating of Bendigo and Adelaide Bank, Heritage Bank, Members Equity Bank, Newcastle Permanent Building Society, QT Mutual Bank, Teachers Mutual Bank, Victoria Teachers Mutual Bank and Credit Union Australia.
+In addition to the Big Four, Moody’s also downgraded the rating of Bendigo and Adelaide Bank, Heritage Bank, Members Equity Bank, Newcastle Permanent Building Society, QT Mutual Bank, Teachers Mutual Bank, Bank First and Credit Union Australia.

 Each of the banks was downgraded by one notch.
 The Big Four’s ratings decreased from Aa2 to Aa3, while Newcastle Permanent Building Society and Bendigo and Adelaide Bank were downgraded from A2 to A3.
 The remaining five banks were downgraded from A3 to Baa1.